 Nearly 60 offers are listed.
-If you decide to go through the list, and also check the terms and conditions of some of the offers you like, you’ll perhaps lose interest to watch a movie.
-Most offers are plain silly, others fool customers, and yet some others are the ones you’ll never be able to avail, thanks to T&C. The few occasions I’ve tried, I’ve failed.
-Of course, there still are a few nice offers, but then it’s a question of you how much effort and time you’d like to invest in getting yourself Rs.100/150 off, or equivalent!
+If you decide to go through the list, and also check the terms and conditions of some of the offers you like, you’ll perhaps lose interest in watching a movie.
+Most offers are plain silly, some fool customers, and yet others are the ones you’ll never be able to avail, thanks to T&C. The few occasions I’ve tried, I’ve failed.
+Of course, there still are a few nice offers, but then the question is how much effort and time for Rs.100/150 off, or equivalent!

-I’d like to talk specifically about offers valid for specific day or time of the week.
+About offers valid for specific day or time of the week

 Very smart on paper.
 Seem to solve real problem.